 Although most browsers automatically accept cookies, you can choose whether or not to accept cookies via your browser's settings (often found in your browser's Tools or Preferences menu).
-You may also delete cookies from your device at any time.
+If you wish to withdraw your consent to cookies, you may also delete cookies from your device at any time.
+You may do so by clearing your browser’s cookies, or by updating your preferences in the cookies banner.
 However, please be aware that if you do not accept cookies, you may not be able to fully experience some of our web sites' features.

 Further information about managing cookies can be found in your browser's help file or through sites such as www.allaboutcookies.org.

 Our web sites are built using common internet platforms.
 These have built-in cookies which help compatibility issues (e.g., to identify your browser type) and improve performance (e.g., quicker loading of content).

 If you register for access to a restricted area, our cookies ensure that your device is logged for the duration of your visit.
 You will need your username and password to access the restricted areas.

 Our cookies may also remember your site preferences (e.g., language) or seek to enhance your experience (e.g., by personalizing a greeting or content).
 This will apply to areas where you have registered specifically for access or create an account.

-We use several third party analytics tools to help us understand how site visitors use our web site.
+We use several third-party analytics tools to help us understand how site visitors use our web site.
 This allows us to improve the quality and content on kpmg.com for our visitors.
 The aggregated statistical data cover items such as total visits or page views, and referrers to our web sites.
-For further details on our use of Google Analytics, see below.||Persistent, but will delete automatically after two years if you no longer visit kpmg.com|
+For further details on our use of Google Analytics, see below.
+See below section 1.3.3 Analytics.

 We use third party social media widgets or buttons to provide you with additional functionality to share content from our web pages to social media websites and email.
 Use of these widgets or buttons may place a cookie on your device to make their service easier to use, ensure your interaction is displayed webpages (e.g. the social share count cache is updated) and log information about your activities across the Internet and on our web sites.
 We encourage you to review each provider's privacy information before using any such service.
-For further details on our use of social media widgets and applications, see below.||Persistent, but will be deleted automatically after two years if you no longer visit kpmg.com|
+For further details on our use of social media widgets and applications, see below section 1.3.4 Web beacons.

 Cookies by themselves do not tell us your email address or otherwise identify you personally.
 In our analytical reports, we may obtain other identifiers including IP addresses, but this is for the purpose of identifying the number of unique visitors to our web sites and geographic origin of visitor trends, and not to identify individual visitors.

 KPMG uses Google Analytics.
-More information about how Google Analytics is used by KPMG can be found here: https://www.google.com/analytics/terms/us.html
+More information about how Google Analytics is used by KPMG can be found here: https://www.google.com/analytics/terms/us.html.

 KPMG also uses Adobe Analytics.
-Further information on the data gathered is available here: https://docs.adobe.com/content/help/en/analytics/technotes/privacy-overview.html
+Further information on the data gathered is available here: https://docs.adobe.com/content/help/en/analytics/technotes/privacy-overview.html.

-1.1.4 Web beacons
+1.3.4 Web beacons

 A web beacon is a small image file on a web page that can be used to collect certain information from your computer, such as an IP address, the time the content was viewed, a browser type, and the existence of cookies previously set by the same server.
-KPMG only uses web beacons in accordance with applicable laws.
+KPMG uses web beacons only in accordance with applicable laws.

-KPMG or its service providers may use web beacons to track the effectiveness of third party web sites that provide us with recruiting or marketing services or to gather aggregate visitor statistics and manage cookies.
+KPMG or its service providers may use web beacons to track the effectiveness of third-party web sites that provide us with recruiting or marketing services or to gather aggregate visitor statistics and manage cookies.

-1.1.5 Location-based tools
+1.3.5 Location-based tools